 While the aliquot sample has enabled me to consistently bake great loaves, there are limitations to consider.
 It’s crucial to use a cylindrical-shaped container to properly judge the dough’s size increase.
 Furthermore, it is essential to use room-temperature water when making your dough.
 If the water is hotter, your aliquot, due to its smaller size, will cool down faster.
 The aliquot will ferment more slowly than your dough.
 Similarly, when you use too cold water, your sample will heat up faster than the large dough mass.
 In that case, your aliquot is ahead of your main dough.
 You would probably stop the fermentation too early.
 Make sure to keep the dough and aliquot close together.
 Some people even place the aliquot in the same container.
 This makes sure that both are in the same environment temperature.
 The aliquot is also less reliable if your ambient temperature changes a lot during the day.
 In that case, your aliquot will adapt faster than your main dough.
 The readings will always be slightly off.
 If you are making a large chunk of dough with more than 10 kg of flour, the jar is also less reliable.
 The biochemical reactions happening inside your dough will heat it.
 The fermentation itself is exothermic which means that it produces heat.

 Another more expensive option is to use a pH meter to monitor your dough’s fermentation state.
 As the lactic and acetic acid bacteria ferment, more acidity is piled up inside your dough.
 The acidity value (pH) can be measured using such a meter.
 The more acidity, the lower the pH value of your dough.
 The pH scale is logarithmic, meaning that each digit change will have a 10x increase in acidity.
-A sourdough dough might begin fermenting at a pH of 6, then shortly before baking has a pH of around 4.
+A sourdough dough might begin fermenting at pH 6.0, then shortly before baking has roughly pH 4.0.
 This means that the dough itself is 10x times 10x (= 100x) sourer than at the beginning.
 By using the meter, you can always judge the state of your dough’s acidification and then act accordingly.

 To use the pH meter successfully, you need to find pH values that work for your dough.
 Depending on your starter, water, and flour composition, the pH values to look out for are different.
 A stronger flour with more gluten can be fermented for a longer period.
 To find out the pH values for your bread I recommend taking several measurements while making your dough.